tbd99/data-analytics-power-bi-report152/README.md

 SQL metrics and files can be found in the SQL_metrics subfolder
 ## File structure
 The Power BI report session and README file are contained in the top level of the project folder.
-Work from each milestone of the project (3, 5, 6, 7, 8, 9) are divided into subfolders corresponding to the milestone number.
+The images_and_visualisations folder contains images of working and visualisation from each of the sections of the project.
+Within this folder work from each milestone of the project (3, 5, 6, 7, 8, 9) are divided into subfolders corresponding to the milestone number.
-Miilestone 3 is the data modelling portion of the project.
+- Miilestone 3 is the data modelling portion of the project.
-Milestone 5 is the construction of the customer detail report page.
+- Milestone 5 is the construction of the customer detail report page.
-Milestone 6 is the construction of the executive summary report page.
+- Milestone 6 is the construction of the executive summary report page.
-Milestone 7 is the construction of the product detail report page.
+- Milestone 7 is the construction of the product detail report page.
-Milestone 8 is the construction of the stores map page.
+- Milestone 8 is the construction of the stores map page.
-Milestone 9 is the finalisation of the entire Power BI report, including cross-filtering and navigation between report pages.
+- Milestone 9 is the finalisation of the entire Power BI report, including cross-filtering and navigation between report pages.
 In each of these subfolders various labelled screenshots are incldued to show:
 -  Final report pages and filtered pages
 -  DAX formulae used to calculcate measures or calculated columns to create visuals